gchq/gaffer-doc/docs/dev/kubernetes-guide/kubernetes.md

 # Gaffer in Kubernetes

-The [gaffer-docker](https://github.com/gchq/gaffer-docker) repository contains all code needed to run Gaffer using Docker.
+The [gaffer-docker](https://github.com/gchq/gaffer-docker) repository contains all code needed to run Gaffer using Docker and Kubernetes.

 All the files needed to get started using Gaffer in Kubernetes are contained in the ['kubernetes'](https://github.com/gchq/gaffer-docker/tree/develop/kubernetes) sub-folder of the [gaffer-docker](https://github.com/gchq/gaffer-docker) repository.
 In this directory you can find the Helm charts required to deploy various applications onto Kubernetes clusters.